Distillate vs Live Resin Vape Carts

 Aroma Comparison

-Live resin often smells like opening a fresh jar of flower.
+Live resin often smells like freshly broken flower.

 Distillate Carts